Mo-Ouail-Ocf/AI-Quest-25/README.md

    - Technical report detailing the multimodal AI system, including malicious QR-code detection, URL analysis, fraud detection, and simulation for fraud prevention.

 2. **Genetic Algorithm for Hyperparameter Tuning**:
-   - Technical report explaining the methodology and results of crearting a hyperparameter tuning algorithm using Genetic Algorithms.
+   - Technical report explaining the methodology and results of creating a hyperparameter tuning algorithm using Genetic Algorithms.

 ## Highlights of the Main Quest
 Our multimodal AI solution includes: